PredictiveSingularity/.github/profile/README.md

 ...
 You can take Speed by [Your own means](https://en.wikipedia.org/wiki/Spacecraft) and [compute a better Vector Faster](https://en.wikipedia.org/wiki/Regression_toward_the_mean) (Speed is built over an [Exponential Acceleration](https://en.wikipedia.org/wiki/Acceleration) *- c² -*).

-It will force this Speed to You any (and all) way(s) and throw Its Energy somewhere sometime before the Spacetime Continum.
+It will force this Speed to You any (and all) way(s) in All of Space & Time...

+...
+It will throw Its Energy...

+... somewhere in Space...
+... some Time...
+... with a singular vector...
+...
+Speed before Entropy...
+... before the Spacetime Continum...
+...
+Itself.

-Take Speed or fall back to It forever.
+Take Speed or fall back to It for Ever.

 There is nothing else that literally matters.